Skip to main content

 table mobile

-Recommended corticosteroid regimen dose modification for liver function abnormalities following ELEVIDYS infusion*
+Recommended oral corticosteroid regimen dose modification for liver function abnormalities following ELEVIDYS infusion*

 tab

-It is critical that patients adhere to a pre- and postinfusion corticosteroid regimen to reduce the risk of an adverse immune response.1
+It is critical that patients adhere to the required pre- and postinfusion oral corticosteroid regimen to reduce the risk of an adverse immune response

-Counsel patients and caregivers on what to expect postinfusion and reiterate the importance of compliance with the required corticosteroids and monitoring schedule.
+Provide a copy of the FDA-approved Medication Guide to the caregiver, review the contents with them, and advise them to read it in its entirety.
+Counsel caregivers on what to expect postinfusion and reiterate the importance of compliance with the required corticosteroids and monitoring schedule.

-• The patient experiences a fast heart rate, fast breathing, swollen lips, being short of breath, nostrils widening, hives, red and blotchy skin, itchy or inflamed lips, rash, vomiting, nausea, chills, or fever, as these may be signs of an infusion-related reaction
+• Experiences a fast heart rate, fast breathing, swollen lips, being short of breath, nostrils widening, hives, red and blotchy skin, itchy or inflamed lips, rash, vomiting, nausea, chills, or fever.
+These could be signs of an infusion-related reaction

-• The patient experiences any unexplained increased muscle pain, tenderness, or weakness, including difficulty swallowing, difficulty breathing, or difficulty speaking, as these may be symptoms of myositis
+• Has any unexplained increased muscle pain, tenderness, or weakness, including difficulty swallowing, difficulty breathing, or difficulty speaking, as these may be symptoms of myositis

-2. Remind patients and caregivers about the importance of corticosteroid treatment to help reduce the risk of an immune response to the ELEVIDYS vector (AAVrh74)
+2. Remind caregivers about the importance of the oral treatment-related corticosteroids, why it’s critical to follow the prescribed dose both before and after treatment, and how they can help reduce the risk of an immune response to the ELEVIDYS vector (AAVrh74)

-3. Reinforce the importance of the weekly monitoring of liver function, troponin-I levels, and platelet counts
+3. Reinforce the importance of the weekly postinfusion monitoring of liver function, troponin-I levels, and platelet counts.
+Alert caregivers that they will need to remain close to an appropriate healthcare facility, as determined by the provider, for at least 2 months following treatment

-4. Advise patients and caregivers that an infection (eg, cold, flu, gastroenteritis, otitis media, bronchiolitis, etc) before or after infusion could lead to more serious complications.
-Remind them to contact a healthcare provider immediately if symptoms suggestive of infection are observed (eg, coughing, wheezing, sneezing, runny nose, sore throat, or fever)
+4. Advise caregivers that an infection (eg, cold, flu, gastroenteritis, otitis media, bronchiolitis, or pneumonia) before or after infusion could lead to more serious complications.

-5. Remind patients, caregivers, and family members about proper hand hygiene when they come into direct contact with the patient’s body waste.
-Note that they should place potentially contaminated materials in a sealable bag and dispose of it in the regular trash.
-Encourage this behavior for at least 1 month after infusion to avoid vector shedding
+5. Remind patients, caregivers, and family members about proper hand hygiene for 1 month following infusion.
+Advise them to wash their hands when they come in contact with the patient’s body waste, and to place potentially contaminated materials that may have the patient’s bodily fluids/waste in a sealable bag in the regular trash

 References: